CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 --8<-- "lab1/src/mrcount.py"
 ```

 >?
-TIP: This python code makes heavy use of "type hinting".
+NOTE: This python code makes heavy use of "type hinting".
 Unlike in static languages like java,
 > these type hints do not create hard, statically checked boundaries on which types a function can
 > accept.
 They are, however, considered good practice in modern high performance python code as
 > they allow for: LSP usage, self documenting code, ahead of time static analysis, optimisations